privy-io/telegram-trading-bot-starter/README.md

 # Telegram trading bot starter

-A Telegram trading bot with Privy authentication, built for Solana trading using Jupiter and Raydium protocols.
+A Telegram trading bot with Privy authentication, built for Solana trading using Jupiter.

+For a detailed guide on implementing this starter repo, visit [here](https://docs.privy.io/recipes/react/telegram-trading-guide)

 ## Features